mnit-rtmc/mere/README.md

 Authentication happens using one of two methods:

-1. Public key authentication using private key from `/home/{username}/.ssh/id_rsa`.
-This only works if the private key file does not require a password.
+1. Public key authentication using a private key from `/home/{username}/.ssh/id_rsa`.
+This only works if the file does not require a password.
 2. Agent authentication, which should work when running interactively.

 ## Building